Valley of the Wolves: Palestine: Release

 The film was premiered at a special gala screening on and a press screening on at Nişantaşı City's Shopping Mall in Istanbul, where director Zübeyr Şaşmaz defended his film against criticism like that the film would earn money by exploiting Palestine and Islamic feelings.

 The film finally received an 18 certificate from the FSK in Germany because of their initial concerns over the film's perceived anti-Israeli and anti-American overtones and its scheduled release on (International Holocaust Remembrance Day) which caused some controversy about it being antisemitic propaganda.
 Jewish organisations as well as politicians of Turkish descent opposed the film and some tried to ban it.

 The film opened on nationwide general release in 364 screens across Turkey on at number 1 in the national box office with a first weekend gross of US$3,830,431.

 Controversy

-The film has been called anti-Israeli and anti-Semitic.
-It was strongly criticized in Germany as anti-Israeli and inciting anti-Semitic sentiments, including the timing chosen for its premiere (Holocaust Remembrance Day).
+The film has been called anti-Israeli and antisemitic.
+It was strongly criticized in Germany as anti-Israeli and inciting antisemitic sentiments, including the timing chosen for its premiere (Holocaust Remembrance Day).